How to Handle Customer Complaints in English: A Simple 3-Step Method for Waiters

 Common Complaint Situations: Full Scripts

-Here are complete scripts for the most common complaints:
+Here are complete word-for-word scripts for the most common customer complaints in a restaurant:

 Situation 1: Food is Cold